-b) Article 19 of the Convention on the participation of Sector Members in the Union's activities,
+b) Article 19 of the Convention on the participation of Sector Members in the Union's activities;

+c) Resolution 72 (Rev. Guadalajara, 2010) which underlines the importance of linking strategic, financial and operational plans as a basis for measuring progress in achieving the objectives and goals of ITU,

 noting

-the challenges faced by the Union in achieving its purposes in the constantly changing telecommunication/information and communication technology (ICT) environment,
+the challenges faced by the Union in achieving its purposes in the constantly changing telecommunication/information and communication technology (ICT) environment as well as the context for the development and implementation of the Strategic plan, as outlined in Annex 1 to this resolution,

 recognizing

-that the goals/objectives and associated activities emanating from the strategic plan for the Union for 2008-2011 could still be relevant for the period 2012-2015,resolves
+a) the experience of implementing the strategic plan for the Union for 2012-2015;

+b) the recommendations of the report by the Joint Inspection Unit of the UN (JIU) on Strategic Planning in the UN system published in 2012;

+c) that the effective linkage between the Strategic Plan and the Financial Plan, that is detailed in Annex 1 to Decision 5 (Rev. Busan, 2014), can be achieved through the reallocation of the resources of the Financial Plan to the various Sectors, and then to the goals and objectives of the Strategic Plan, as presented in Annex 3 to this resolution,

+resolves

-1 to adopt the strategic plan for 2012-2015, contained in the annex to this resolution;
+to adopt the strategic plan for 2016-2019, contained in Annex 2 to this resolution,

-2 to complement this strategic plan with the Sector objectives and outputs and those of the General Secretariat from the plan for 2008-2011,

 instructs the Secretary-General

+1 in coordination with the Directors of the three Bureaux, to develop and implement an ITU results framework for the strategic plan of the Union for 2016-2019 (Annex 2), following the principles of results-based budgeting (RBB) and result-based management (RBM);

-1 when reporting annually to the ITU Council, to present annual progress reports on the implementation of the strategic plan for 2012-2015 and on the performance of the Union towards the achievement of its objectives, including recommendations to adjust the plan in the light of changes in the telecommunication/ICT environment and/or as a result of the performance evaluation, in particular by:
+2 in coordination with the Directors of the three Bureaux, when reporting annually to the ITU Council, to present annual progress reports on the implementation of the strategic plan for 2016-2019 and on the performance of the Union towards the achievement of its goals and objectives, including recommendations to adjust the plan in the light of changes in the telecommunication/ICT environment and/or as a result of the performance evaluation, in particular by:

-1.1 updating the sections of the strategic plan related to the evaluation of progress toward the Sectors' and General Secretariat's objectives; this update may include possible modifications to the expected results and key performance indicators in Tables 4.2, 5.2, 6.2 and 7.2, in the annex to this resolution;
+i) updating the sections of the strategic plan related to the objectives, outcomes and outputs;

-1.2 making all modifications necessary to ensure that the strategic plan facilitates the accomplishment of ITU's mission, taking account of proposals by the competent Sector advisory groups, decisions by conferences and by assemblies of the Sectors and changes in the Union's activities and its financial situation;
+ii) making all modifications necessary to ensure that the strategic plan facilitates the accomplishment of ITU's mission, taking account of proposals by the competent Sector advisory groups, decisions by conferences and by assemblies of the Sectors and changes in the strategic focus of the Union's activities, within the context of the financial limits established by the plenipotentiary conference;

-1.3 ensuring the linkage between the strategic, financial and operational plans in ITU, and developing the corresponding human resources plan;
+iii) ensuring the linkage between the strategic, financial and operational plans in ITU, and developing the corresponding human resources Strategic plan;

-2 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate them to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in these activities,
+3 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate them to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in these activities,